api3dao/migrate-from-chainlink-to-api3/README.md

 There are two main reasons for incompatibilities:

-1. If the dApp depends `roundId` increasing with every feed update
+1. If the dApp depends on `roundId` increasing with every feed update
 1. If the dApp depends on being able to query past updates with `getRoundData()` of AggregatorV3Interface

 Our observation is that almost all dApps only use the feed value, either using `latestAnswer()` of AggregatorInterface, or `answer` returned by `latestRoundData()` of AggregatorV3Interface, in which case API3 feeds will be perfectly compatible.
 Furthermore, the adapter contract we provide in this repo makes a best effort in returning sane approximations for the rest of the values.
-In the case that your contract utilizes values other than the answer, you are strongly recommended to make sure that these approximations will not cause any issues.
+If your contract utilizes values other than the answer, you are strongly recommended to make sure that these approximations will not cause any issues.